hphelion/documentation/compute.network-guide.md

 __Floating IP Addresses__: On-demand, public IP addresses on a network.
 With HP Cloud, you can allocate several floating IP addresses and assign them to virtual servers.

-__Network__: Allows you to define network connectivity and addressing in the Cloud, providing “networking as a service” between interface devices managed by other HP Cloud Services, such as compute.
+__Network__: Allows you to define network connectivity and addressing in the Cloud, providing networking as a service between interface devices managed by other HP Cloud Services, such as compute.

 __Port__: A connection point for attaching a single device, such as a virtual server's NIC, to a virtual network.
 The port describes the associated network configuration, such as the MAC and IP addresses to be used by the attached device.